Karpagam-R/tic_tac_toe-Project26/README.md

     git remote add remote_name remote_link

- (Remote name here can be any name given to the remote by the users)
+ (Remote name here can be any name given to the remote by the users) (Remote link is the lin of the empty repository created)

 To push the files to remote